Jardin botanique de Montréal

 4

-The festive, working-class east: the Village and its pedestrian Sainte-Catherine Street under summer garlands, then the Olympic Park with its leaning tower, the Biodôme crossing five ecosystems, the reinvented Insectarium and the immense Botanical Garden, Chinese and Japanese gardens included.
-The green line links it all to downtown in ten minutes.
-The flip side: between the two poles Hochelaga stays uneven, and winter switches off Sainte-Catherine East.
+The east of the city, more working-class and cheaper: the Village with its car-free Sainte-Catherine Street in summer, then the Olympic Park and its leaning tower, the Biodôme and the huge Botanical Garden, which Laure D finds « Perfect for a family break, but keep in mind that there is an admission fee. ».
+The green line brings you back downtown in ten minutes.
+The downside: between the two poles Hochelaga stays uneven, and Sainte-Catherine Street goes dark in winter.

 What to see & do in the area